 "I have been teaching for 12 years now and in that time, I've never seen a foundation support teachers as much as I have with Excellence in Education.
 It really is remarkable to have a partner in education like that." -- Jason Flesock, teacher at North Tahoe High School

 BY THE NUMBERS

-- $50,000 for the Tahoe Truckee Unified School District 1:1 Chromebook program each year for the past 4 years
+- $240,000 for the Tahoe Truckee Unified School District 1:1 Chromebook program over a 5 year period

 - $50,000 for a pilot project for Tahoe Truckee Unified School District to research and develop the “Classroom of the Future”

-- A multi-year $10,000 annual contribution to fund the Boys & Girls Club Truckee Elementary after school program
+- Multi-year $10,000 annual contribution to fund the Boys & Girls Club for expansion of on-campus after school programs

-- $17,800 for Challenge Day programming at the high schools
+- $17,800 for Link Crew and Breaking Down the Walls programming at the high schools

 Students in every school within the district have benefited from these grants, and the Foundation continually seeks to balance its grant giving in three ways: